-The staff at the Visitor Centre will be happy to help you with any questions you may have concerning the planning of your trip.
+The staff at the Tourist Information will be happy to help you with any questions you may have concerning the planning of your trip.

 The Ehrensvärd Society offers various guided and themed tours as well as an orienteering quiz, in addition to combination packages covering everything Suomenlinna has to offer.
 School groups may also book an complete camp package from the Ehrensvärd Society, including, for example, museum visits, guided tours, meals and water bus transport.

 The programmes offered by the Hostel Suomenlinna introduce the nature of the islands, camping in the area as well as adventures in the historical surroundings.
 In addition, groups may include a visit to one of Helsinki’s popular class trip destinations in their field trip programme.
 For schools in the Helsinki metropolitan area, the camp centre offers shorter trips, for example 24-hour trips with a one night stay, or educational programmes focusing on the nature or history of Suomenlinna, lasting for the duration of a normal school day.
 The Camp School Centre offers packages that include accommodation and meals in addition to the programme.

 Visit an online version of the Our Shared World Heritage exhibition that is touring World Heritage Sites.
 The exhibition is a great way to, for instance, get to know a specific site before visiting it, and it has been designed for all types of visitors from individual visitors to school groups and families.
 The website also includes learning materials and answers.